openmovementproject/openmovement/Docs/omgui/index.md

 ###Export Re-sampled WAV
 This option can be used to transcribe the binary format file into an audio WAVE file (WAV).
 In this format the data streams are interpolated over the recording duration.
 This is done via a bi-cubic spline algorithm.
-The WAV converter re-samples the binary data file produced on-board the accelerometer to produces a 4-channel.
-16-bit standard WAVE file.
+The WAV converter re-samples the binary data file produced on-board the accelerometer to produces a 4-channel, 16-bit standard WAVE file.
 The first three channels correspond to the X-, Y- and Z-axes from the accelerometer (and a normalized -1 to 1 value must be scaled by the range setting, which can be obtained from the WAV header, with a default of 8 for +/- 8g).
-The fourth channel contains other information from the logging device, such as temperature, light and battery measurements (encoded into the 16-bit values).
+The fourth channel contains other information from the logging device, such as temperature, light and battery measurements -- encoded into the 16-bit values.

-In WAV format, one channel is reserved for each stream of data (with each sensor axis being a separate stream).

 ###Export Re-sampled CSV
-This operation can be used to convert a binary file into a CSV file format with a fixed sample period; useful in some analysis that cant handle variable sample rates.
+This operation can be used to convert a binary file into a CSV file format with a fixed sample period; useful for analysis that cannot handle variable sample rates.
 A bi-cubic interpolation is used to determine timestamps.

->**NOTE**: CSV and WAV files are considerably larger than binary counterparts and thus consideration to memory requirements must be given when using them.
+>**NOTE**: CSV files of samples are considerably larger than binary counterparts and thus consideration to memory requirements must be given when using them.
+Binary WAV files should be preferred where it is possible to use them.

 ###Export Raw CSV
-The __Export Raw__ option has a separate window where a chosen destination can be selected and variety of export options can be selected:
+The __Export Raw__ function allows a destination to be chosen, and has a separate window where a variety of export options can be chosen:

 ![settings in CSV Export Window](./img/numbered_export_dialogue.jpg "settings in CSV Export Window")

 The following options are available on the __Export Raw Window__

 1. **Output File Path**.
 This is the location where the output file will be placed.
-The user must have write privileges to this location.
+The user must have write permission to this location.

 2. **Accelerometer Units**.
-The exporter provides utility to provide either the accelerometer readings as raw ADC values or in units of ‘g’ (1g = 9.81 m/s2).
+The exporter provides utility to provide either the accelerometer readings as raw sensor values, or in units of 'g' (1g = 9.81 m/s2).

-3. **Sub Sample**.
+3. **Sub-Sample**.
 Using the __Selector Tool__ in the __Data Preview Window__, a specified data slice can be passed to the export window.
 The start and end of this slice can be verified in this section of the window.

 4. **No Timestamp Information**.
-Column 1 ,2 and 3 of the CSV file will be X,Y,Z accelerometer axis respectively.
+Column 1, 2 and 3 of the CSV file will be X, Y, Z accelerometer axis respectively.

 5. **Sample Number** will generate an incrementing number in column 1.
-Column 2 ,3 and 4 will be X,Y,Z accelerometer axis respectively.
+Column 2, 3 and 4 will be X, Y, Z accelerometer axis respectively.

-6. **Formatted (Y-M-D hh:mm:ss.f)** will generate a timestamps formatted in ISO 8061 format in column 1.
-Column 2 ,3 and 4 will be X,Y,Z accelerometer axis respectively.
+6. **Formatted** will generate a timestamps formatted in ISO 8061 format (`YYYY-MM-DD hh:mm:ss.fff`) in column 1.
+Column 2, 3 and 4 will be X, Y, Z accelerometer axis respectively.

 7. **Seconds (relative to start)** will generate timestamps in seconds relative to the first sample in Column 1.
 Column 2, 3 and 4 will be X, Y, Z accelerometer axis respectively.

-8. **Seconds(Unix epoch)** will generate time in Unix format (POSIX time); seconds since epoch of 1st January 1970.
+8. **Seconds (Unix epoch)** will generate time in Unix format (POSIX time); seconds since epoch of 1st January 1970.
 Column 2, 3 and 4 will be X, Y, Z accelerometer axis respectively.

 9. **Fractional Days (relative to start)** will generate time in fractions of days relative to the first sample.
 Column 2, 3 and 4 will be X, Y, Z accelerometer axis respectively.

-10. **Fractional Days (Excel)** will generate time in fractions of days since the Microsoft Excel epoch (1st Jan 2000).
+10. **Fractional Days (Excel)** will generate time in fractions of days since the Microsoft Excel epoch (1st Jan 1900).
 Column 2, 3 and 4 will be X, Y, Z accelerometer axis respectively.

 11. **Fractional Days (Matlab)** will generate time in fractions of days since the Unix epoch (1st Jan 1970).
 This is the time format Matlab and R use.
 Column 2, 3 and 4 will be X, Y, Z accelerometer axis respectively.

 ##Analysis Toolbar
 The __Analysis Toolbar__ provides the user fast provision to work with a selection of validated algorithms within the OMGUI environment.
-Each of these algorithms have been independently validated by external researchers and we take no credit in the development process.

 ##Standard Vector Magnitude (SVM)
 The Standard Vector Magnitude (SVM) has been shown to be a useful measure for working with when axis specific information is not required.
-The SVM can be calculated in conjunction with or without a bandpass filter.
+The SVM can be calculated in conjunction with, or without, a bandpass filter.
 Options for using the SVM calculation are now explained:

 ![SVM calculator window](./img/numbered_svm_dialogue.jpg "SVM calculator window")

-1. **Epoch.** This is the length of time each SVM integration is made over.
+1. **Epoch.** This is the length of time each SVM averaging is made over.
 Default is 60 seconds.
-If an epoch size is selected that is greater than the recording length, the resulting file generated will have no entries in it.
+If number of samples in the file does not fit into an exact integer of epochs, the last epoch will be partial.

-2. **Mode.** The SVM calculation can be made in a mode where all negative values of the SVM are rectified (abs(sqrt(x^2 + y^2 + z ^2)-1)
-Or Max(0,sqrt(x^2 + y^2 + z ^2)-1)
+2. **Mode.** The SVM calculation can be made in a mode where all negative values of the SVM are rectified: abs(sqrt(x^2 + y^2 + z ^2)-1), or discarded: max(0,sqrt(x^2 + y^2 + z ^2)-1)

->**NOTE**: If number of samples in the file does not fit into an exact integer of epoch’s, the last epoch may be partially complete.
+The output of the SVM tool is a CSV file stored in the working folder.

-SVM-1: Scalar Vector Magnitude takes the accelerometer vector length from the euclidean distance of the three accelerometer axes, and subtracts the 1 g expected from gravity while stationary:
+In detail: Scalar Vector Magnitude takes the accelerometer vector length from the euclidean distance of the three accelerometer axes, and subtracts the 1 g expected from gravity while stationary: